Cardiac tamponade

 • PPV increases intrathoracic pressure → reduces venous return → worsens filling and can precipitate collapse.

-• If intubated: use low tidal volumes as appropriate, minimal/zero PEEP, avoid high mean airway pressure, avoid hyperinflation; treat hypotension with vasopressors and fluid while expediting decompression.
+• If intubated: use low tidal volumes as appropriate, minimal/zero PEEP, avoid high mean airway pressure, avoid hyperinflation, treat hypotension with vasopressors and fluid while expediting decompression.

 Discuss induction agent choice in severe tamponade.